siobyrne/young-dressage-horse-program-analysis/README.md

 Figure 3 below shows the level breakdown of horses that made it to FEI (*n*=386).
 38.1% (147/386) of them competed to Grand Prix.
 25.6% (99/386) competed to Prix St. Georges, 24.2% (91/386) I-1, 12% (45/386) I-2, 0.3% (1/386) I-A, 0.3% (1/386) I-B.

 ***Figure 3***
-*Breakdown by Level of Horses That Competed at FEI*
+*Breakdown by Level of Former Young Horse Division Competitors That Competed at FEI*
 ![FEI Level Breakdown](images/fei-level-breakdown.png)

 #### CDI Level Competitive Outcomes for Young Horse Division Competitors